awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-vpc.md

 Before you can enable a connection between a VPC and your new Amazon ES domain, you must do the following:
 + **Create a VPC**

   To create your VPC, you can use the Amazon VPC console, the AWS CLI, or one of the AWS SDKs\.
-You must create a subnet in the VPC, or two subnets if you enable [zone awareness](es-managedomains.md#es-managedomains-zoneawareness)\.
 For more information, see [Creating A VPC](#es-creating-vpc)\.
 If you already have a VPC, you can skip this step\.
 + **Reserve IP addresses **

   Amazon ES enables the connection of a VPC to a domain by placing network interfaces in a subnet of the VPC\.
 Each network interface is associated with an IP address\.
 You must reserve a sufficient number of IP addresses in the subnet for the network interfaces\.
 For more information, see [Reserving IP Addresses in a VPC Subnet](#es-reserving-ip-vpc-endpoints)\.

 ## Creating a VPC<a name="es-creating-vpc"></a>

 To create your VPC, you can use one of the following: the Amazon VPC console, the AWS CLI, or one of the AWS SDKs\.
-The VPC must have a subnet, or two subnets if you enable [zone awareness](es-managedomains.md#es-managedomains-zoneawareness)\.
+The VPC must have a subnet, or two subnets if you enable [multiple Availability Zones](es-managedomains.md#es-managedomains-multiaz)\.
 The two subnets must be in different Availability Zones in the same region\.

 The following procedure shows how to use the Amazon VPC console to create a VPC with a public subnet, reserve IP addresses for the subnet, and create a security group to control access to your Amazon ES domain\.
 For other VPC configurations, see [Scenarios and Examples](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenarios.html) in the *Amazon VPC User Guide*\.